DPr00f/gitea-oauth-authorization-plugin/INSTALL.md

 ###  Create Gitea OAuth application

-1. Login into your Gitea/Gitea Enterprise account
+1. Login into your Gitea account
 2. Navigate to **_Settings_**
 !["Gitea settings"][1]